 - For dates, do not “January 1st” or “February 3rd.”
 Writing “the race was on January 1” is proper.

-- Use italics for book and magazine titles, musical composition, and movies.
+- Use italics for book and magazine titles, musical composition, television shows and movies.

 - Use capitalization frugally.
 Proper titles are capitalized, but generally speaking, contributors capitalize too often.
 Use italics in lieu of caps to for emphasis.

 - Quotation marks: period and commas go inside quotation marks.

 - Proper usage for time of day is “5 a.m.” or “7:42 p.m.”